 - shortness of breath

-If you have hay fever or skin allergies to the allergen causing your asthma, you might also
+If you have hay fever or skin allergies, you might also

 - itchy skin